canonical/sylva-core/docs/okd-capm3-preview.md

 Note: the above dnsmasq sample setting containers the DNS entries for the assisted installer.
 These entries are static DNS entries and point to the management cluster.
 Since an external dnsmasq is used here with pre-popualted DNS entries for the workload clusters, so the static DNS entries are provided by the same dnsmasq.
 The k8s-gateway unit mentioned earlier is not used to provide the static DNS entries for the assisted installer.

-### RKE2 Management Cluster Configurations
+### Management Cluster Configuration

-Here is a sample RKE2 manager cluster configurations (with the irrelevant parts removed),
+Here is a sample of management cluster (the rke2-capm3 is the only tested variant) values needed for deploying an OKD workload cluster on baremetal infra:

 ```
 cluster: